enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/platforming-i.md

 ## Content

-One of the most common forms of obstacles in Roblox is just **platforming**.
+The common form of obstacles in Roblox is **platforming**.
 It's a **common type of obstacles** where players must *traverse various platforms to progress*.
 Examples of other games include Mario, Hollow Knight, etc.

 While each game has their own style, you can **create your OWN style!** You can *keep things grounded* and have towering pillars be the platforms!
 Or, you can reduce the baseplate and *elevate it in the sky* so that players HAVE to make platform jumps to make progress!
 It is **YOUR choice**.